dwhenson/frontend-mentor/21. testimonials-grid/README.md

 ## Lessons Learnt

-💡 I need to think about the functionality that I want from the grid before starting to add in rules and hoping for the right result.
-I also need to look into `min-content` verses `auto` and why this impacts row height.
+💡 I need to think about the functionality that I want from the grid before starting to add in rules and hoping for the right result. `autofit` combined with `minmax('some-value', 1fr)` can help avoid, or at least, the need for media queries.

 ## Code Tips

-🗒 When varying the only the opacity on a common color using CSS custom properties separate out the color values from the color prefix, as per the following example:
+🗒 When only varying the opacity on a common color using CSS custom properties separate out the color values from the color prefix, as per the following example:

 ```
 :root {